Introduction – Examples – Oversharpening and Undersharpening

 Introduction to sharpening

 Sharpening is an important part of digital image processing.
 It restores some of the sharpness lost in the lens and image sensor.
-Every digital image benefits from sharpening at some point in its workflow— in the camera, the RAW conversion software, and/or image editor.
-Sharpening has a bad name with some photographers because it’s overdone in some cameras (mostly low-end compacts and camera phones), resulting in ugly “halo” effects near edges.
+Every digital image intended for human viewing benefits from sharpening at some point in its workflow— in the camera, the RAW conversion software, and/or the image editor.
+Sharpening has a bad name with some photographers because it has been overdone in some cameras (mostly low-end compacts and camera phones), resulting in ugly “halo” effects near edges.
 But it’s entirely beneficial when done properly.

 The sharpening process